- A course team

 Create course design

 Here is a template that you can use to plan a week/module of your course.
 Reuse the template for each module in your course.
-If as weeks are planned your course design will be ready and you can start preparing the production phase.
+As these build up you will have your complete course ready to move into the production phase.

 Plan additional training